S&P, Nasdaq close higher on vaccine hopes, improving data

 On Thursday, all eyes will be on the Labor Department's nonfarm payrolls report.

-Gains were held in check on the Dow in part by a fall in Boeing Co BA.N shares, which lost ground for a second straight day following a 14% surge on Monday.
+The Dow was held in check partly by a 1.6% fall in Boeing Co BA.N shares, which lost ground for a second straight day following a 14% surge on Monday.

 Updates on the progress in various COVID-19 vaccine programs are being closely watched by investors, and have been partly responsible for Wall Street's recent rally.